-The second model for calculating the income elasticity of import demand BPCG model.
+The second approach for calculating the income elasticity of import demand is BPCG model.
 Based on this model, if national income increase and the income elasticity of import demand be high, the imports increase, reduces the effect of export growth coefficient and decreases economic growth.
+Given the effects of price and income on imports, examining these factors can help economic planners to increase the competitiveness of domestic products, improve balance of payments and achieve sustainable economic growth.
+To confirm Thirlwall model in Iran, the income elasticity of import demand in this period (1976 to 2018) should not be significantly elastic, to increase the effect of the exports coefficient.